 External hemorrhoid treatments

 Strutt says that the majority of external hemorrhoids resolve themselves with non-surgical therapy, such as applying hydrocortisone cream.
-(Do not use a hydrocortisone cream for more than a week without your doctor’s okay.)
-He also recommends sitz baths to promote healing and ease pain.
+(Do not use a hydrocortisone cream for more than a week without a medical professional's okay.)
+He recommends sitz baths to promote healing and ease pain.
 In addition, make sure your bowel movements are soft to avoid further irritation.
 “Drink lots of water, take stool softeners and eat a high-fiber diet,” he says.
 “I typically recommend a 20-gram fiber diet per day.”

 Internal hemorrhoid symptoms